 Jacob Stands Alone

-Charlie, and I spent a short amount of time putting up Marie's shade tent to help keep the work area cool.
-It helps me to imagine it finished and with a roof too!
+Marie's shade tent to help keep the work area cool.
+It helps me to

 Also, the fascia is attached!
 While I was at work today Jacob slaved over clamping and screwing this fascia onto our trailer.
 I included a close up picture to show the router work that Jacob did to fit the fascia snugly around the structure rods.
 He also used the chop saw to cut the 2X4 at an angle to fit around the wheel well.
 Praise Jacob for a first step well done!